Thursday, 24 October 2024

 In addition to the nine forts listed in the Notitia Dignitatum (above), there are a further two Roman forts on the east coast of Britain which must have been part of these coastal defences at some time.

 A second fort guarded the Great Estuary, along side Burgh Castle but omitted from the Notitia Dignitatum, although its defences are of similar construction to other Saxon Shore forts.
-This raises the question of whether Burgh Castle or Caistor was the ‘Gariannonum’ listed in the Notitia Dignitatum?
+This raises the question of whether Burgh Castle or Caister was the ‘Gariannonum’ listed in the Notitia Dignitatum?
 The estuary has greatly silted up since Roman times and much of the fort is covered by modern housing, but a short section of the south wall and south gate can still be seen.

 The forts at Burgh Castle and Caister may have formed a pair, or Burgh may have superseded Caister.
 Individually or as a pair, they certainly guarded a large estuary of several rivers, to prevent undesirables from penetrating inland to the heart of Roman Britain.